jurplel/install-qt-action/README_upgrade_guide.md

 * Any tools you installed with the `tools` key will be added to the beginning of your `PATH` environment variable.
   Specifically, any `bin` directories within the tool's directory will be added.
   On MacOS, if the tool is an app bundle, then the `.app/Contents/MacOS` folder will also be added to your `PATH`.
-  You should take care to investigate the order of the new `PATH` variable to make sure that the tools you are using are not clobbered by tools in some other path.
+  * You should take care to investigate the order of the new `PATH` variable to make sure that the tools you are using are not clobbered by tools in some other path.
 You may need to rearrange the order of your workflow steps, so that any clobbered tools are added to the path later than the ones added by this action.
+  * If the added tool paths are still causing trouble, you can remove them from the `PATH` by setting `add-tools-to-path: false`.

 ## v3
 * Updated `aqtinstall` to version 2.1.* by default.